cuzy-app/external-websites/docs/README.md

 - Add Humhub addons to external website pages; 2 possibilities:
     - external website is embedded in Humhub
     - Humhub addons are embedded in external website
-- Space's contents URL redirected to external website
+- Space's content URL redirected to external website
 - Humhub embedded in an external website

 ## Usage